vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-3-Asteria.md

 ## Vircadia Launcher (Codename Pantheon)

 [Vircadia's launcher](https://github.com/kasenvr/pantheon-launcher) is at version 0.0.1r, steadily approaching version 1.0.0.
-It currently features things such as one click downloading and updating, version management, easy settings control for the Interface, event listings, and more.
-It has many planned features, one such as world listings and further controls for sandboxes as well.
+It currently features things such as one click downloading and updating, version management, easy settings control for Interface, event listings, and more.
+It has many planned features, such as world listings and further controls for sandboxes as well.
 It has over **130 commits** at the time of publishing these release notes.

 ## Extra Applications